How to boost your Twitter Engagement Rate in 2023

 8 Ways to boost Twitter Engagement rate

-These effective ways will get you off to a great start so that you can maximize your Twitter engagement rate.
+These effective ways will get you off to a great start to maximize your Twitter engagement rate.

 Share Visual Content

 When it comes to sharing content on Twitter, visual content is key.
 People are far more likely to engage with a tweet that contains an image or video than one that is all text.
-And tweets with images are more likely to be re-tweeted than those without.
+Tweets with images are more likely to be retweeted than those without.

 So, if you want to boost your engagement rate on Twitter, make sure to share plenty of visual content.
 This could include photos, infographics, videos, and even GIFs.
 Just make sure that whatever you share is relevant and interesting to your target audience.